GRANTS

 For grant recipients

+The grant recipient will receive a notification of the awarded grant via e-mail.
+The grant can be withdrawn by filling out a payment form that can be accessed via a link contained in the notification e-mail.
+Grants are primarily paid in one installment.
 A grant awarded by Olga and Vilho Linnamo Foundation must be withdrawn and used primarily within two years following the date when it was awarded.
 In case a grant has not been withdrawn and used within the determined time frame, it will be cancelled without further notice.
-A grant can be withdrawn by sending a payment request via email to [email protected].
-Grants are primarily paid in one installment.

 A grant must be used for the purpose for which it has been awarded.
 If the content of the project or the circumstances of its implementation change significantly, the grantee must inform the Foundation immediately to discuss possible changes in the grant's usage.